Introduction: Digital Environmental Education Domotics

 Choose accurately the type of pin you solder on the borad.
 We soldered male pins on the board, so we will use female jumpers.
 You are free to solder female connectors, as well you use male jumpers.

-In the above photos, you find the soldered pins on the Raspberry Pi 0 w and an example of light sensor, not soldered yet.
+In the attached photos, you find the soldered pins on the Raspberry Pi 0 w and an example of light sensor, not soldered yet.

 The solderings have to be done according to the schematic presented in figure 3.
 In the picture, a dummy i2c Light Sensor has been used.
 Connections with the Raspberry pi 0 w have been done using as reference the website pinout.xyz